martymonero/ctf/2018/rctf/misc/numbers-game/README.md

 You lose, Correct answer is 2 5 6 7 .Bye.
 ```

-After playing the game manually for a while I knew that I needed to create a script to solve it.
+After playing the game manually for a while I knew that I needed to create a script to solve it because the socket had a timeout and you needed to be quick.
 Also the intro indicated that there were more rounds.
-I figured the two hints where telling me which numbers were right and at the right spot and which numbers were right and at the wrong spot.
+I figured the two hints were telling me which numbers were right and at the right spot and which numbers were right and at the wrong spot.
 This turned out to be right.

 After googling "4 out of 10 6 tries" I ended up in math forums and the algorithm vortex of Donald Knuth.
 The Game I was playing was similiar to "MasterMind".
 An apparently very popular game which I had never played and the best way to solve it was by using Donald Knuth's "Five Guess Algorithm".